 One major advantage of French roulette is that it makes use of the la Partage rule which provides every player who places an even money bet, a fair chance.
 With the la Partage rule, you’ll receive half your bet amount back if the ball comes to rest in the zero numbered pocket and the house edge is thus brought down to 1.35%, the lowest it ever goes in the game.

-Play roulette online boasts distinct advantages over other variants but many players find that the foreign terms make it tricky to play.
+French roulette boasts distinct advantages over other variants but many players find that the foreign terms make it tricky to play.
 If you do opt to try this compelling casino game it is suggested that you first play free games and keep a glossary of the French terms handy.